sebastiaanbrand/q-sylvan-benchmarks/artifact/README.md

 - The artifact contains all files to build the docker image from scratch as follows.
 In the base directory of the artifact execute the following command to generate the `q-sylvan-atva25-artifact-img` Docker image.
+This will take 5~10 minutes.

   ```
   $ docker build -t q-sylvan-atva25-artifact-img .